The NMCIC Team

 Chief Operating Officer

-Mike Athens’ career in banking spans thirty-three years in administrative and executive management leadership, where he has established himself as a figurehead in New Mexico’s financial industry with special expertise in loan administration.
-Mike comes to NMICIC with a demonstrated track record of success in leading teams through system and cultural change necessary to improve performance, efficiencies, and service levels.
-Most recently, Mike served as President and CEO of the Rio Grande Credit Union (from 2018-2023), where he successfully led the company through pandemic crisis and financial market fluctuations and increased assets from $330 million to over $615 million.
-Prior to his tenure as CEO, Mike served the Rio Grande Credit Union as Vice President of Operations for close to a decade, where he oversaw the departments of Information Technology, Compliance/Risk Management, Consumer Loan Processing, Collections, and Operations.
-He has held a number of other notable leadership positions such as Vice President of Association Services at the Credit Union Association of New Mexico, Senior Vice President and Loan Administrator at the Bank of Belen, and Vice President of Government Lending Products at Bank of America, to name a few.
+Mike Athens’ career in banking spans over twenty-three years in lending, operations, and executive leadership.
+Mike served as President and CEO of Rio Grande Credit Union, where he encouraged the development of innovative products and services for members throughout Bernalillo and Sandoval Counties.
+Prior to serving as CEO, Mike held the position, at RGCU, of Vice President of Operations.
+He has held other notable leadership positions such as Vice President of Association Services at the Credit Union Association of New Mexico, Senior Vice President and Loan Administrator at the Bank of Belen, and Vice President of Government Lending Products at Bank of America, to name a few.
 Mike holds a BA in Chemistry and Math from the University of New Mexico and an MBA from the University of Phoenix.
-Mike also serves on the board of a number of nonprofits, including NM Ramp Project, Prosperity Works and the Albuquerque Women’s Housing Coalition.
+Mike also serves on the board of a number of nonprofits, including Prosperity Works and the Albuquerque Women’s Housing Coalition.

 Emily Leveille